ftl/hamradio/README.md

 * talk to the [cwdaemon](https://github.com/acerion/cwdaemon) to output CW on your transceiver: [cw](./cmd/cw)
 * more to come as I have time and need

 The tools are written Go on Linux.
-They might also work on OsX or Windows, but I did not try that out.
+They might also work on OSX or Windows, but I did not try that out.

 ## Disclaimer
 I develop these tools for myself and just for fun in my free time.
-If you find it useful, I'm happy to hear about that.
-If you have trouble using it, you have all the source code to fix the problem yourself (although pull requests are welcome).
+If you find them useful, I'm happy to hear about that.
+If you have trouble using them, you have all the source code to fix the problem yourself (although pull requests are welcome).

 ## Links
 * [Wiki](https://github.com/ftl/hamradio/wiki)